eventbrite/pysoa/CONTRIBUTING.rst

    class or function with a docstring, and add the feature to the appropriate location in ``docs/``.
 If you created a new module and it contains classes that should be publicly documented, add an autodoc config for that module to ``docs/reference.rst``.
-3. The pull request should work for Python 2.7, 3.5, 3.6, 3.7, and 3.8.
-Check
-   https://travis-ci.org/eventbrite/pysoa/pull_requests and make sure that the tests pass for all supported Python versions.
+3. The pull request should work for Python 3.12+.
+Make sure that the tests pass for all supported Python versions.